Remember our predictions for email design trends 2017 that we did in the beginning of this year?

 While the use of Big Data and Internet of Things will be the next big thing in email marketing, email designing will also witness a makeover in 2018.

-As we are approaching the end of 2017, Monks once again ruminated and retrospected on the long path that emails have treaded since their inception…
+Monks have ruminated and retrospected on the long path that emails have treaded since their inception…

 In the quest of enlightenment, we uncovered the most prominent trends in email designing that you can look forward to in 2018.